zyxue/zyxue.github.io/_posts/2016-02-29-effective-shell-navigation-operations-in-bash.md

 I see many of my colleagues still using arrow keys (`↑`, `↓`, `←`, `→`) to navigate and `Ctrl + C/D` to do copy/paste in the [bash](https://www.gnu.org/software/bash/) shell environment, which is slow.
-In fact, you could boost your productivity immediately in a few minitues by mastering the following key bindings.
-I summarized them from many years of experience, and try to show you the most handy ones.
+In fact, you could boost your productivity in just a few minitues by mastering the following key bindings.
+I summarized them from many years of experience, and here I try to show you the most handy ones.

 *Note*: In the Mac OS X Terminal.app, the alt key doesn't work by default.
 You need to open the terminal setting (`Command-,`), and in the Keyboard tab, tick